tenapril/minimal-mistakes/_posts/2017-10-24-embedded-project.md

  - PVC Pipe
  - Android to control the AS/RS

- **Source Code** is available on my github: [here](https://github.com/tenapril/Automated-Warehouse-Arduino) {: .notice}

- The source code is on my github : <a href="https://github.com/tenapril/Automated-Warehouse-Arduino">Here</a>

- If you have any question as of how to make this, feel free to contact me :)
+ **Source Code** is available on my github: [here](https://github.com/tenapril/Automated-Warehouse-Arduino) If you have any question as of how to make this, feel free to contact me :)
+{: .notice}